Assistant-Bot/Abstical/README.md

 # Abstical
-A basic server websocket api implementation.
+A basic server websocket api implementation designed to be proxied.

 ## Api
 The api is designed to be simple and elegant to use.